These are some of the questions we are often asked. However, if you have any other questions, our reception staff will be happy to help.

-If you require any further information on fees, please contact a member of our reception staff.
+If you require any further information on fees prior to booking an appointment, please contact a member of our reception staff.

 What happens at my first visit?

-Your practitioner will take a detailed history and conduct a physical assessment to establish the precise nature of your problem, along with any causative, and/or perpetuating factors before recommending a course of action and treatment.
-The first appointment is usually longer than a subsequent appointment to allow any appropriate treatment to be given on that first visit, with the patient’s consent.
+The practitioner will take a detailed history and conduct a physical assessment to try to establish the precise nature of your problem.
+They will also try to identify any causative, and/or perpetuating factors before recommending a management/treatment plan.

-Your practitioner will need to be able to assess your problem (and in some cases – your postural alignment, depending upon the nature of your condition) and then treat it.
+Your practitioner will need to be able to assess and treat you.
 For example, for the assessment of a back condition, a practitioner will need to be able to see and examine your back so it will be necessary to partly undress to allow this.
 Some of our patients like to bring a pair of shorts and a t-shirt to change into.

-For podiatry appointments, similarly we ask that you wear clothing that allows easy access to your feet and lower legs, such as a loose pair of trousers or again, some shorts.
+For podiatry appointments, we also ask that you wear clothing that allows easy access to your feet and lower legs, such as a loose pair of trousers or again, some shorts.

 Is there anything I should bring with me to my first appointment?

-If you have previously seen your GP or other doctor regarding your condition and have received investigations such as x-rays, it may be helpful if you can bring along a copy of the results of these if they have not been forwarded on directly by your doctor.
+If you have previously received investigations such as x-rays, it may be helpful if you can bring along a copy of the results of these if they have not been forwarded on directly by your doctor.
 If you are also taking any medication, please bring along a list of what you are taking.